Patti Lamb, museum registrar, outlines Huron County’s connection to the Disney legacy.

 In 1878, Kepple left for California, where gold had been found, taking with him his oldest sons Elias and Robert.
 They stopped over in Ellis, Kansas and purchased 200 acres.
 Kepple sent for the rest of his family and his property in Morris Township was sold.

 Ellis, Kansas is where Elias met neighbour Flora Call and on January 1, 1888 they were married.
 Kepple Disney’s family moved to Florida in 1884 and Elias, Flora and son later moved to Chicago.
 On December 5, 1901, Walter Elias (Walt) Disney was born, the 4th child of 5 for Elias and Flora Disney.
-After living in Chicago for 17 years, the family moved to Maceline, Missouri then onto Kansas City, Kansas.
+After living in Chicago for 17 years, when Walt was 5 the family moved to Maceline, Missouri.
+They lived there for four years before moving onto Kansas City, Kansas.